-- // Have spent at least two of the three MIM terms abroad - // Have graduated from a local M.Sc. programme // No more than 15 ECTS in Elective and Skill Seofficially connected to the MIM - // Have successfully completed the following 66 ECTS of course type elements: - Block Seminar at the beginning of MIM Term 1: 3 ECTS - CEMS Business Communication Skill Seminar in MIM Term 1: 1 ECTS - Courses of which minimum one course is in Global Strategy and one course in Global Management Practice during the MIM year: min.
+- // Have spent at least two of the three MIM terms abroad - officially connected to the MIM - // Have successfully completed the following 66 ECTS of course type elements: - Block Seminar at the beginning of MIM Term 1: 3 ECTS - CEMS Business Communication Skill Seminar in MIM Term 1: 1 ECTS - Courses of which minimum one course is in Global Strategy and one course in Global Management Practice during the MIM year: min.
 45 ECTS - Responsible Global Leadership Seminar in MIM Term 2: 1 ECTS - Business Project in MIM Term 2: 15 ECTS

 - Skill Seminars including a Business Communication Skill Seminar in Term 1: min.
-2 ECTS - // Per Term, minimum 24 and maximum 37.5 ECTS may be credited towards the MIM - minar credits may be taken outside the MIM vear - // A consecutive 8-week international Internship on first-job level - // Minimum language requirements - Have passed a CEMS language with a minimum level of B2 oral and B1 written - Have successfully completed an elementary study of a third language
+2 ECTS - // Per Term, minimum 24 and maximum 37.5 ECTS may be credited towards the MIM - // Have graduated from a local M.Sc. programme // No more than 15 ECTS in Elective and Skill Seminar credits may be taken outside the MIM - // A consecutive 8-week international Internship on first-job level - // Minimum language requirements - Have passed a CEMS language with a minimum level of B2 oral and B1 written - Have successfully completed an elementary study of a third language